A classification result for eternal mean convex flows of finite total curvature type: Proof of theorem

-Now, let's suppose that the curvature of $M_t$ is not uniformly pointwise bounded but just satisfies the conditions of the theorem.
-By the finite total curvature type condition and entropy bound we may employ Brakke's compactness theorem with the flows $M_{t+s_i}$ where $s_i \to -\infty$ to obtain a subsequential limit Brakke flow which we'll denote here by $M_{-\infty, t}$, apriori dependent on the choice of sequence taken.
-Of course (as a weaker statement) for $t$ fixed under our assumptions by Allard's compactness theorem for any sequence $s_i \to -\infty$ we may extract a subsequence $s_k \to -\infty$ such that $M_{t+ s_k}$ varifold converges, and it follows from the reasoning in the paragraph above that for any sequence $s_k \to -\infty$ for which $M_{t + s_k}$ converge as varifolds that the support of the limit varifold $\nu$ is contained in $\partial H_{-\infty}$, which by abuse of terminology as above we define as the Hausdorff limit of $M_t$.
+\begin{lem} The set $\lim\limits_{t \to -\infty} M_t$ is either empty or diffeomorphic to a disjoint union of smooth embedded complete minimal surfaces, where the convergence is locally in the sense of varifolds possibly with multiplicity. \end{lem} \begin{pf} By the finite total curvature type condition and entropy bound we may employ Brakke's compactness theorem with the flows $M_{t+s_i}$ where $s_i \to -\infty$ to obtain a subsequential limit Brakke flow which we'll denote here by $M_{-\infty, t}$, a priori dependent on the choice of sequence taken.
+Of course (as a weaker statement) for $t$ fixed under our assumptions by Allard's compactness theorem for any sequence $s_i \to -\infty$ we may extract a subsequence $s_k \to -\infty$ such that $M_{t+ s_k}$ varifold converges, and it follows from lemma \ref{Haus_conv} for any sequence $s_k \to -\infty$ for which $M_{t + s_k}$ converge as varifolds that the support of the limit varifold $\nu$ is contained in $\partial H_{-\infty}$, which by abuse of terminology as above we define as the Hausdorff limit of $M_t$.
 Similar to above we want to study next to what extent is the limit $\nu$ dependent on the sequence $s_k$. $ $